-- (1) Application for a new supply or the modification of an existing supply of electricity shall be made in writing and be signed by the owner of the premises or his or her duly authorised proxy on the prescribed application form obtainable from the Service Provider.
-The notified maximum demand requested for the installation as well as all other information required in the application form must be provided.
-Such application shall be made as early as possible before the supply of electricity is required in order to facilitate the work of the Service Provider. - [subsection (1) substituted by section 3(a) of the Electricity Supply Amendment By-law, 2017] - (2) Applicants for the supply of electricity shall submit the following documents with their application - (a) An identity document or passport, and, in the case of a business, a letter of resolution delegating the authority to the applicant; - (b) The consumer shall provide a Deed of Sale or other proof of ownership of the premises for which a supply of electricity is required. - (3) Applicants for a supply of electricity shall be subject to a credit clearance check as far as debt to the Service Authority is concerned. - (4) An application for a new temporary supply of electricity shall be considered at the discretion of the Director, who may specify any special conditions to be satisfied in such case.
+- (1) Application for the supply of electricity shall be made in writing by the prospective consumer on the prescribed form obtainable at the office of the Municipality, and the notified maximum demand, in kVA, required for the installation, shall be stated therein.
+Such application shall be made as early as possible before the supply of electricity is required in order to facilitate the work of the municipality. - (2) An application for an electricity supply for a period of less than one year shall be regarded as an application for a temporary supply of electricity and shall be considered at the discretion of the municipality, which may specify any special conditions to be satisfied in such case. - (3) Applicants for the supply of electricity shall submit the following documents with their application: - (a) An identity document or passport, and, in the case of a business, a letter of resolution delegating the authority to the applicant; - (b) The consumer shall provide a Deed of Sale or other proof of ownership of the premises for which a supply of electricity is required.

+Applicants for a supply of electricity shall be subject to a credit clearance check as far as debt to the Knysna Municipality is concerned.